Journalism

 good practice as these apply to

-the acquisition of newsworthy information and its subsequent dissemination
+newsworthy information and its subsequent

 to the public.
-Journalism ethics include the principle of "
+Journalism ethics include the

 limitation